 We are all familiar with the story of John F. Kennedy visiting NASA and asking a janitor what his role was.
 The janitor replied, “well Mr. President, I’m putting a man on the moon.”
 It is said that it was at that moment that Kennedy himself believed they would put a man on the moon before the end of the decade, which they did.
 It’s that type of alignment, when any person in any role can clearly articulate what it is they are doing for the world through their job, that you go from a business to a thriving organisation.

 “You don’t build a Google, Apple, or Microsoft out of people that give you only what you contracted them for.
 You change the world when people feel inspired enough to give you their discretionary energy,” says Lapin.

 In a global study conducted by the O.C.
-Tanner Institute, they found that 40% of employees think their organization only cares about profits and 1 in 5 employees believe there is no reason for their organization to even exist.
+Tanner Institute, they found that 40% of employees think their organisation only cares about profits and 1 in 5 employees believe there is no reason for their organisation to even exist.
 Imagine working for a company that you believed didn’t even have a reason to exist.
-It would be difficult to give that organization anything beyond your job description.
+It would be difficult to give that organisation anything beyond your job description.

 Now imagine you work for Apple and you have Steve Jobs’ purpose statement, his personal ethos, guiding everyone to one clear reason for being there: “To make a contribution to the world by making tools for the mind that advance humankind.”
 If everyone had a guiding star as clear and concise as that purpose at work, well, there would be a lot more companies like Apple in the world.